elixir-europe/BioHackathon-projects-2019/projects/5/report/report.md

  ### Step 1.
 Gathering disease-related genes and variants (seed genes)

+To obtain the disease-associated genes and variants, the workflow implements scripts to query [DisGeNET](http://www.disgenet.org/), [OpenTargets](https://www.opentargets.org/) and [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/).

+Both DisGeNET and Open Targets scripts connect to the respective resources via their API and return a JSON file containing associated genes and their variants, including the association score provided by the respective platform.
+The scripts can be passed the required level of the association score and the maximum number of genes to be returned.
+The input to these scripts is a list of disease identifiers in the form of Orphanet identifiers.
+The Orphanet identifier is passed directly as query to Open Targets, however, DisGeNET requires UMLS identifier on its input and therefore [Ontology Lookup Service](https://www.ebi.ac.uk/ols/index) API is first called to translate the Orphanet identifiers to the corresponding UMLS identifieriers.
+All the parameters can be set in the workflow configuration files.

+The list of genes and variants are then contrasted with ClinVar data which is provided as a preprocessed file.
+The script goes through the obtained genes and variants and carries out pairwise comparison of ClinVar non-pathogenic variants (and thus also genes) with the  DisGeNET and Open Targets genes and variants.
+The script outputs a combined list of genes and variants pertinent to given disease, but also a report showing the difference in representation of genes and variants across the resources.

  ### Step 2.
 Assembly and extension of network of mechanisms
  We expanded the number of disease-associated genes and variants (seed genes), assembled in previous steps, using resources as described above.
 The script receives as an input a list of seed genes (from OrphaNet, DisGeNET, OpenTargets and ClinVar) and expands the list of seed genes using information from different resources.